Vivoo As A Central Wellness App

 Scanning a test to get a quick and useful result that can enable behavior changes.
 The goal for a company like Vivoo should be to make it easy to take a test, but more importantly to deliver actionable insights and results based on the test.

-What can I learn about my daily diet from a Vivoo or Vessel test strip?
+Is Vivoo Accurate?
+What To Learn Diet from a Vivoo or Vessel test strip?

 These are both lateral flow tests, compared to the color metric tests that Vivoo works on.
 Maybe the lateral flow test and reading ability will improve, but until they do Vivoo wins on the experience.
 Even though it tests for less things, avoiding the test failure makes it feel more reliable.